zikai1/CVPR24_PointSetReg/README.md

 - Intel(R) Core i9-13900K
 - NVIDIA RTX 4090
 ### Dependence

+The dependent libraries of our code includes:
+- Eigen3 (3.4.0 or later)
+- libigl (2.5.0 or later)
+- cli11 (2.4.0 or later), command line.
+- Intel-MKL (version 2024.1.0 or later), matrix operation acceleration

 Except for Intel-MKL, we recommend using vcpkg to install dependent libraries.
 ```shell
 # Eigen3